-As part of their mitigation credit scheme for the building of their new Maasvlatke 2 Terminal, the Port of Rotterdam is constructing an offshore seabed protection area and a dune compensation area.
-Apart from the dune compensation project, the port will develop three new nature and recreation areas within the context of the Rotterdam Main Port Development Project.95 Another international example is the Port of Antwerp, which received several awards for their programmatic approach to a form of mitigation banking.96 the north side of Lower River Road on the port's Parcel 6 and provides a highly effective way to preserve valuable habitat and ensure responsible development by improving wetlands in the Lower Columbia River watershed.
-The arrangement gives the port a financial interest in the outcome.
-The port receives 20 % of the revenue from each credit sold through the bank.
-It also receives a discounted rate to use the bank for its own mitigation.
-Units of restored, created, enhanced or preserved wetlands resulting from wetland mitigation banking are expressed as "credits," and can then be purchased by both public and private sectors to offset development impacts to wetlands within a pre-approved service area.97
+As part of their mitigation credit scheme for the building of their new Maasvlatke 2 Terminal, The Port of Rotterdam is constructing an offshore seabed protection area and a dune compensation area.
+Apart from the dune compensation project, the Port will develop three new nature and recreation areas within the context of the Rotterdam Main Port Development Project.
+Another international example is the Port of Antwerp, which received several awards for their programmatic approach to a form of mitigation banking.

+Several ports have successfully established mitigation banks by creating or enhancing wetlands on their properties prior to the need for the mitigation.
+The Port of Vancouver USA is a partner on the 154-acre Columbia River Wetland Mitigation Bank.
+This mitigation bank is located on the north side of Lower River Road on the Port's Parcel 6 and provides a highly effective way to preserve valuable habitat and ensure responsible development by improving wetlands in the Lower Columbia River watershed.
+The arrangement gives the Port a financial interest in the outcome.
+The Port receives 20 % of the revenue from each credit sold through the bank.
+It also gets a discounted rate to use the bank for its own mitigation.
+Units of restored, created, enhanced or preserved wetlands resulting from wetland mitigation banking are expressed as "credits," and can then be purchased by both public and private sectors to offset development impacts to wetlands within a pre-approved service area.